 Request Withdrawal

 The IRS will withdraw the lien notice in some cases, even if you still owe money.
 The withdrawal doesn’t eliminate your debt but does allow you to apply for credit or sell your property without issue.
-Usually, there are four situations when you can request a withdrawal:
+Depending on your situation, the IRS may withdraw an NFTL according to provisions for:

-• If withdrawing the lien will make it easier for the IRS to collect the debt or you to pay it
+• Circumstances where the withdrawal will make it easier for the IRS to collect the debt or you to pay it

-• If it’s in the best interests of all involved to remove the lien
+• Situations where it’s in the best interests of all involved to remove the lien

 Requesting a withdrawal requires you to fill out an application form and submit it to the IRS.
-BC Tax can help you determine if a withdrawal request is right for you.
-We can also work with you through the application process.
+BC Tax can help you determine whether sending in a withdrawal request is right for you.
+We can also work with you as you navigate the application process to give you the best chance of being granted your withdrawal.

 BC Tax Can Help You Prevent or Remove Federal Tax Liens